-1. The Ethlinspire is visible from far away, a vast expanse that stretches for miles in diameter.
-It is unknown how many levels the Tower consists of as there is rumor that the highest levels are only empty shells which contain portals to other locations.
-There are at least 62 levels; one would estimate 80.
+1. The Ethlinspire is visible from far away, a vast expanse that stretches for over a mile in diameter at the base.
+It is unknown how many levels the Tower consists of, perhaps sixty or eighty, but there is rumor that the highest levels are only empty shells which contain portals to other locations.
 Only citizens of the Isles are allowed beyond the 5th level of the tower, and only those on official business can go beyond the 15th.

 3. Within the last few generations, many of the mystery cults of Hadrianus have taken root within the Ethlin culture.
 This is unusual, as the two nations do not share a border of any kind, nor do they share many other cultural similarities.
 Even so, the last two generations of Ethlin in particular have shown a great interest in these secret Hadrian societies, often allowing for the creation of Ethlin chapters which mirror their Hadrian counterparts.